mltomlins0n/QANotes/PegaNotes.md

 For example, you can configure a zip code property to reference an edit validate rule that tests whether the entered value has five digits.

-In another example, an email address can reference an edit rule to test whether the entered value contains an "at" (@) symbol.
+In another example, an email address can reference an edit rule to test whether the entered value contains an "@" symbol.
 If the submitted value is invalid, the field displays an error.

 Edit validate rules run when the user exits a field if the harness rule is configured to support client-side validation.
 Otherwise, edit validate rules are run when the user submits a form.